 3. Now, lift your cat’s tail and insert the thermometer about an inch into your cat’s rectum.
 Hold this position until your thermometer indicates the temperature.

 A cat’s normal temperature is 100.5 to 102.5 degrees Fahrenheit.
 If your cat’s temperature reads higher or lower than this, he may need to go to the veterinarian.
-Keep in mind, a high temperature could indicate your cat is sick but a low temperature can also be very serious!
+Keep in mind that a high temperature could indicate your cat is sick but a low temperature can also be very serious!

 Master these 3 simple cat care tasks and you’ll be ahead of the game when it comes to caring for your furry feline bundle of joy!